Best Amazon Echo Show 2021: Which smart display should you buy? Android Central 2021

 - Smallest speakers on Shows

 Amazon introduced the first-generation Echo Show in 2017, and while many applauded the smart screen capabilities of the device, the biggest complaint was its physical design.
 The product was stark with sharp lines and a boxy look, and its display was set at a weird angle.
-Amazon addressed nearly all of the initial design complaints with the second generation, making it a softer, more plush looking smart display.
+Amazon addressed nearly all of the initial design complaints with the second generation, making it a softer, more plush-looking smart display which it kept for a few years, but the Echo Show 10 (3rd Gen) saw the device's most radical transformation ever.

-The Echo Show (2nd Gen) is great for watching videos or listening to music, as it features the best combination of speakers and screen technology in the entire product line.
-You can tell that Amazon wanted the device to be featured prominently in people's homes since it also added the best front-facing camera of all the Echo devices for those all-important drop-in sessions with grandma.
+The Echo Show 10 (3rd Gen) is great for watching videos or listening to music since it features the best combination of speakers and screen technology in the entire product line.
+You can tell that Amazon wanted the device to be featured prominently in people's homes since it also added the best front-facing camera of all the Echo devices for those all-important drop-in sessions with grandma or upcoming Zoom meetings with colleagues.

 - Stunning HD display